They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 The main hall filled quickly, warriors lining the edges while elders took their places above on the raised stone platform that overlooked the floor like a carved tribunal.

-Servants were ordered to stand in rows near the center, not kneel, not speak, simply witness.
+Servants were ordered to stand in rows near the center, which was always the first cruelty in a room like that.

 Rovan stood near the platform.
 The elder who had first asked for her confirmation sat beside him.
 Neither of them looked at her immediately.